 So, when you’re calling or clicking around for information, find out about:

 Not only should you ask about the warranty, but you should read it yourself.
 Installers may not be familiar with the terms of a pool warranty.
 Always confirm the warranty in writing before paying for materials or labor.

 Pool Manufacturer Warranty for Fiberglass and Vinyl Liner Pools

 The first inground pool warranty to look at is the one from the manufacturer of your pool.
-They’ll look a little different depending on if you’re getting a fiberglass pool or a vinyl liner pool.
+They’ll look a little different depending on whether you’re getting a fiberglass or a vinyl liner pool.

 Fiberglass pools should come with two warranties instead of one.
 The first covers the structure of the pool.
 The second covers the gel coat.
 The gel coat is what separates the fiberglass from the water.
 It’s what you see when you look down into the pool.

 The gel coat can develop blisters and cracks if it’s incorrectly made.
 A minor amount is to be expected and doesn’t affect the structure of your pool.
 Be sure you know what will void the warranty.
 For example, if you decide to do some sanding or alterations, your warranty might no longer cover damages.

 The length of gel coat warranties can be very different from company to company.
 Regardless of what you hear, the industry standard is not one year.
 Warranties for 20 years from the date of purchase, warranties for as long as the first buyer owns the pool, and lifetime warranties are all available.

 The warranty for the fiberglass structure should protect you against leaks.
 Shop around for a 25-year or lifetime warranty on your fiberglass pool.
 Make sure to read the warranty yourself before you commit.